Kelly Tan

 Kelly Tan (born 26 October 1993) is a Malaysian professional golfer who competes on the LPGA Tour.

 Tan is a former member of the Malaysian junior national team.

 Tan earned her LPGA Tour card for 2014 via qualifying school.

-Tan qualified for the 2016 Summer Olympics.
+Tan qualified for the 2016 Summer Olympics and the 2020 Summer Olympics.

 Tan's first professional win came at the 2019 Florida's Natural Charity Classic on the Symetra Tour.